 Postpartum parties in Abidjan

-In Côte d’Ivoire, we soon learnt, this doesn’t make too much sense.
+In Côte d’Ivoire, we soon learnt, such empathy is misplaced.
 For in this culture, the arrival of a newborn involves everyone coming round to help.
-Of course you can get away.
-Sisters, mums, aunties, mother-in-laws, grandparents, neighbours.
-Everyone.
-Whilst of course mum breastfeeds, otherwise, she can get on with other aspects of her life – be it her day job, her side hustle (most urban African women seems to have one), or her church choir practise (and that’s another source of support.)
+Sisters, mums, aunties, mother-in-laws, grandparents, neighbours, everyone.
+So of course you can get away!
+Whilst of course mum breastfeeds the infant, otherwise, she can get on with other aspects of her life – be it her day job, her side hustle (most urban African women seem to have one), or her church choir practise.
+(Church often serves as another source of support.)

-Now, whilst a mother-in-law’s presence and “advice” can be onerous in any culture, at least she’s just one of several other women who turn up in solidarity.
-And so a Côte d’Ivoirian’s earliest experiences of life will be of being part of a community of support.
-If it’s true, as some psychologist’s reckon, that our outlooks as adults are most influenced by our experiences in the first three months of our lives, the implications here are rather profound.
+As for the baby, a Côte d’Ivoirian’s very first weeks will typically involve being part of a female community of support.
+If it’s true, as some psychologists reckon, that our dispositions as adults are most influenced by our experiences in the first few months of our lives, the implications here are profound.

 To our knowledge, there’s no Mumsnet in Côte d’Ivoire.
 But who’d need it when the emotional and practical support is sitting in your living room?